sanassi/sanassicisse/src/posts/writing-a-fullstack-webapp-with-go-react.md

 I don't have a specific technical reason for choosing React for the frontend.
 I have built a few projects using React, and it was intuitive and I was able to sketch UIs relatively fast.

-The finality of this project would be to host it on AWS and make it available for other users.
+The finality of this project is to host it on AWS and make it available for other users.
 Why AWS ?
 Perhaps recency bias, I interned at Datadog in the `AWS Integrations` team.
-Also AWS skills are quite marketable in today's job market.
+Also AWS skills are highly marketable in today's job market.
 I will attempt to only use the free tier features, it should be enough for a "student" project.

 ---